saratbarros/Bootstrap-website-ZTM/README.md

 # Bootstrap-website-ZTM
-Website exercise created with Bootstrap and Mailchimp
+Website exercise created with latest Bootstrap library and Mailchimp to have email database.